-- Planning for vascular surgery, interventional procedure; OR - Other procedures involving arteries (e.g. Inferior epigastric arteries for breast reconstruction, UPJ obstruction, solid organ transplant); OR - Retroperitoneal hematoma or hemorrhage; OR - Known or suspected syndromes with increased risk of vascular anomalies including ANY, but not limited to, the following: - As a one-time screening for syndromes with a vascular component (e.g., fibromuscular dysplasia, Ehlers-Danlos syndrome, Marfan syndrome, neurofibromatosis, William's syndrome, tuberous sclerosis); OR - Loeys Dietz (every two years for screening; surveillance as indicated depending on abnormalities found); OR - Other syndromes not otherwise specified, follow-up as clinical documentation supports; OR - Repeat imaging of a specific area or structure using the same imaging modality (in the absence of an existing follow-up guideline) is considered appropriate when ALL of the following are TRUE: - There is documented clinical necessity; AND - ANY of the following is TRUE: - A change in clinical status, such as worsening symptoms or the emergence of new symptoms, that may influence the treatment approach; OR - The requirement for interval reassessment, which may alter the treatment plan; OR - One-time follow-up of a prior indeterminate finding to assess for interval change; OR - The need for re-imaging either before or after performing an invasive procedure; OR - Prior imaging results of the specific area or structure, obtained using the same imaging modality, must be documented and available for comparison.
+- Planning for vascular surgery, interventional procedure; OR - Other procedures involving arteries (e.g. Inferior epigastric arteries for breast reconstruction, UPJ obstruction, solid organ transplant); OR - Retroperitoneal hematoma or hemorrhage; OR - Known or suspected syndromes with increased risk of vascular anomalies including ANY, but not limited to, the following: - As a one-time screening for syndromes with a vascular component (e.g., fibromuscular dysplasia, Ehlers-Danlos syndrome, Marfan syndrome, neurofibromatosis, William's syndrome, tuberous sclerosis); OR - Loeys Dietz (every two years for screening; surveillance as indicated depending on abnormalities found); OR - Other syndromes not otherwise specified, follow-up as clinical documentation supports; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management. - → Magnetic resonance venography (MRV), abdomen/pelvis is considered appropriate if ALL of the following are TRUE:

-- → Magnetic resonance venography (MRV), abdomen/pelvis is considered appropriate if ALL of the following are TRUE: - Ultrasound and CT venography (CTV) are contraindicated or inconclusive (e.g., body habitus for ultrasound, anaphylactic reaction due to IV contrast reaction, pregnancy, pediatric); AND - ◆ ANY of the following is TRUE: - Vascular conditions, known or suspected, including ANY of the following: - Diffuse unexplained lower extremity edema with negative or inconclusive ultrasound; OR - May-Thurner syndrome (iliac vein compression syndrome including pelvic CT venography)2; OR - Retroperitoneal hematoma or hemorrhage; OR - Large vein injury secondary to trauma; OR - Large vein thrombosis of the major abdominal or pelvic veins, including IVC, iliac, renal, portal, hepatic, and mesenteric veins, when Doppler ultrasound is inconclusive or indicates presence or complications; OR - o Vascular invasion or displacement by tumor; OR - Detailed evaluation for Pelvic Congestion Syndrome; OR - Vascular mapping for organ donation; OR - Initial diagnostic, one-time pre or one-time post-treatment evaluation for treatment planning or evidence of clinical concern for ANY of the following: - o Anastomotic integrity or stent patency; OR - Portal venous system (hepatic portal system) after Doppler ultrasound has been performed; OR - Vascular malformation; OR - Vascular mapping for organ donation or before procedure/surgery for planning purposes (including TIPS); OR
+- Ultrasound and CT venography (CTV) are contraindicated or inconclusive (e.g., body habitus for ultrasound, anaphylactic reaction due to IV contrast reaction, pregnancy, pediatric); AND - ANY of the following is TRUE: - Vascular conditions, known or suspected, including ANY of the following: - Diffuse unexplained lower extremity edema with negative or inconclusive ultrasound; OR - May-Thurner syndrome (iliac vein compression syndrome including pelvic CT venography)9; OR - Retroperitoneal hematoma or hemorrhage; OR - Large vein injury secondary to trauma; OR - Large vein thrombosis of the major abdominal or pelvic veins, including IVC, iliac, renal, portal, hepatic, and mesenteric veins, when Doppler ultrasound is inconclusive or indicates presence or complications; OR - Vascular invasion or displacement by tumor; OR - Detailed evaluation for Pelvic Congestion Syndrome; OR - Vascular mapping for organ donation; OR - Initial diagnostic, one-time pre or one-time post-treatment evaluation for treatment planning or evidence of clinical concern for ANY of the following: - Anastomotic integrity or stent patency; OR - Portal venous system (hepatic portal system) after Doppler ultrasound has been performed; OR - Vascular malformation; OR - Vascular mapping for organ donation or before procedure/surgery for planning purposes (including TIPS); OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: